Fundamentals8 min read

 Static Analysis

-Parsing source code to identify import statements, function calls, and symbol references.
-Abstract Syntax Tree (AST) analysis can identify which external symbols are referenced at which source locations.
+Parsing source code to identify import statements and function calls.
+Abstract Syntax Tree (AST) analysis identifies which symbols are referenced at which source locations.

 Call Graph Construction

-Building a graph of function-to-function calls, not just package-to-package dependencies.
-This enables queries like "trace all callers of database.query() back to API endpoints."
+Building a graph of function-to-function calls, not just package-to-package.
+This enables tracing callers back to API endpoints.

 Example: Import Analysis